Due to the COVID-19 pandemic, all our tours are unfortunately on pause for the time being.

-Portugal is considered to be one of the world`s safest countries.
+Moreover, Portugal is considered one of the world’s safest countries.
 The Global Peace Index ranks Portugal as number three.
-Being away from the main cities, the Douro Valley is one of the safest regions in the entire country.
+The Douro Valley is one of the safest regions in the entire country and Porto is equally a safe city.
 The Portuguese are a gentle, peace-loving people.

 Are there any age restrictions?